-If you've taken a home pregnancy test and get two lines (or a plus sign depending on the brand and type of test), you assume this means you are pregnant.
+If you've taken a home pregnancy test and see two lines (or a plus sign, depending on the brand and type of test), you assume this means you are pregnant.
 After all, home pregnancy tests claim an accuracy rate of over 99%.
-However, if you've spent any time on any parenting or pregnancy website, you've likely seen someone claiming to have a positive test only to find out later it was a false positive.
-How can this both be true, a 99% accuracy rate and yet women claiming to have a false positive.
+However, if you've spent any time on parenting or pregnancy website, you've likely seen someone claiming to have a positive test only to find out later it was a false positive.
+How can both be true: a 99% accuracy rat and women claiming to see a false positive?
 There are several reasons why a woman may obtain a positive result on an a home pregnancy test when she is not actually pregnant.

 Improper testing can lead to false positive results.
-When taking a home pregnancy test, it is very important to read the directions before testing.
+When taking a home pregnancy test, it is important to read the directions carefully before testing.
 Your home pregnancy test instructions will specify when test results should be interpreted and when test results are no longer valid.
 Some tests will produce a faint positive test result if read after the instructed time.
-You should use a clock or a watch and record the time you perform the test and read results at the instructed time.
+You should use a clock or time to note when you take the test so that you can be certain to read results at the instructed time.
 Guessing how long it has been since performing the test can lead to false results.
 Three minutes can seem like twenty minutes and vice versa when you are anxiously waiting to find out if you are expecting.

-Another problem that commonly occurs when it come to testing is going back to "double check" your results.
-Disappointed with a negative result at the 3 minute (or 5 minute interval depending on the test), a woman may go back to look again to see if maybe she didn't see that positive the first time.
-Some women will go as far as digging that test out of the trash "just to be sure".
+Another problem that commonly occurs when it comes to testing is going back to "double check" your results.
+Disappointed with a negative result at the 3-minute interval (or 5-minute interval, depending on the test), a woman may go back and look again to see if maybe she didn't see that positive the first time.
+Some women will go as far as digging that test out of the trash "just to be sure."
 This is probably one of the biggest causes of false positive results.
 Home pregnancy tests should always be read at the instructed time for accurate results.

 Some home pregnancy tests have been described by women as having an evaporation line.
 If you stare at and inspect a home pregnancy test closely, it is possible with some tests to see where the testing line is.
-When urine runs across the test strip it may briefly change color as part of the testing process thereby helping the woman locate the test are even further.
-In order for the test to be positive it should change color and have a colored line at the determined testing time.
-With some tests, you will be able to see what can best be described as a watermark, much the same as you see on a US dollar bill when turned to the light.
-If there is no color to it or you have to grossly manipulate it to the light in order to observe a line, it could be an evaporation line.
+When urine runs across the test strip, it may briefly change color as part of the testing process.
+In order for the test to be positive, it should change color and have a colored line at the determined testing time.
+With some tests, you will be able to see what can best be described as a watermark, much the same as you see on a U.S. dollar bill when turned to the light.
+If there is no color to it, or you have to grossly manipulate it to the light in order to observe a line, it could be an evaporation line.
 Retesting in a few days or using a digital test is recommended.

-Certain medications such as phenothiazine can interfere with test results.
-Women receiving hCG therapy to treat a luteal phase defect or other fertility problem should consult their doctor as to accuracy of home pregnancy tests and when testing should be performed.
-Occasionally urine can be contaminated with blood or gross amounts of protein leading to inaccurate results.
+Certain medications, such as phenothiazine, can interfere with test results.
+Women receiving hCG therapy to treat a luteal phase defect or other fertility problem should consult their doctors to confirm the accuracy of home pregnancy tests and when testing should be performed.
+Occasionally urine can be contaminated with blood or gross amounts of protein, leading to inaccurate results.

 Expired tests or faulty home pregnancy tests can also lead to false positive results.
 Always check the expiration date before testing to assure accurate results.
 Keep in mind, even with the highest quality control, an occasional defective test may occur.